Explore Auckland’s Rugged Side

 In the Cascades Kauri Park, which is in the northern part of the Waitakere Ranges.
 The 1-hour walk displays huge kauri and has a detour to Cascade Falls.
 To get to the walk, take Te Henga Road off Scenic Drive, then take Falls Road to the car park at the end.
 Alternatively, go by the Cascade Kauri car park.

 [Update: The tracks at Cascade Kauri are closed for Kauri tree protection.
 For more tracks that have been closed in the Waitakere Ranges, see the Auckland Council Website].
 There are a number of walking tracks from the Cascade Kauri car park, which lead to the Waitakere Dam, including Auckland City Walk, Anderson, west Tunnel Mouth, Waitakere Tramline and Fenceline Tracks.
-The car park is on Scenic Drive, 7km north of the Piha Road/Scenic Drive intersection.
+The car park is on Scenic Drive, 7km (4 miles) north of the Piha Road/Scenic Drive intersection.

 Cutty Grass, Ridge Road Tracks and Simla Track